-Wouldn’t it be awesome if every idea we ever had was a great one?
+Wouldn’t it be awesome if every idea for a B2B lead generation campaign we ever had was a great one?
 We’d all be geniuses.
 We’d be high-fiving constantly.
 My arm hurts just thinking about it.

 Alas, reality is real and we all live here.
 That means that sometimes your meticulously planned B2B lead generation campaign tanks.
 And it tanks hard.
 So what do you do?
 Surrender and move on to the next one?
 No!
 There are ways and means to pick up the pieces, give ’em a shuffle and still come out with a high performing, successful result.